nextapps-de/flexsearch/doc/custom-builds.md

 - rollup
 - Terser

-These are some of the basic builds located in the `/dist/` folder:
+You can run any of the basic builds located in the `/dist/` folder, e.g.:

 ```bash
 npm run build:bundle